capnhowyoudo/Office365-Powershell-Scripts/AD-Entra-Connect/Merge_AD_And_Cloud_Accounts.md

     Start-ADSyncSyncCycle -PolicyType Delta

+  (Optional) In PowerShell: If Azure AD Connect is not installed on the DC, the necessary synchronization commands can be executed remotely to avoid logging onto the AD Connect server.
+Remove "SERVERNAME" Replace with thename  of the server that has your Entra Connect installed.

+    Invoke-Command -ComputerName SERVERNAME -ScriptBlock { Import-Module ADSync; Start-ADSyncSyncCycle -PolicyType Delta }

   4. In M365/Azure AD: Verify the on-premises object is soft-deleted by confirming it appears in the "Deleted users" list in the M365 admin center.

   5. In Powershell: Reterive the Direcoty ObjectID GUID of the deleted account